 Prescription drug abuse is a widespread problem.
 Medications like OxyContin and Xanax are physically and psychologically addictive.
 Painful, uncomfortable withdrawal symptoms often occur when you immediately stop using substances or medications you are dependent on.
 Medical detox programs involve around-the-clock monitoring by medical professionals to help relieve the most severe symptoms so you can start further treatment.

 In terms of treatment, you have both inpatient and outpatient options.
 Inpatient programs can solely provide detox services or provide them in addition to short-term and long-term residential treatment.
 Inpatient programs can last anywhere from a couple of weeks to several months, depending on your needs.

 Following discharge, you can choose to reside at a sober living home or halfway house.
 Outpatient programs can include partial hospitalization, intensive outpatient, and individual counseling.
 Partial hospitalization programs last at least 6 hours per day and meet for 5-7 days a week.

 Kemah Palms Can Help

 Even the most prescribed drugs in the United States can result in substance abuse and addiction issues.
 When you become physically dependent on any substance, finding help from a treatment center can help you regain control of your life.
 At Kemah Palms, the addiction rehab Houston TX trusts, we understand what it takes to beat addiction.
-Call us today at [Direct] to learn more about how our programs can help you or a loved one find recovery.
+Call us today today to learn more about how our programs can help you or a loved one find recovery.